Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Solution Methodology

 \subsection{Modified Benders decomposition}

 While a Generalized Benders decomposition algorithm based on SOCP duality exists for the SCCUC (see \cite{Sundar2016}), the approach has convergence and numerical issues for even medium sized test instances.
 The convergence issues are due to the line contingency chance constraints in category (B); the number of line contingency chance constraints is $(|\mathcal L|-1) \times |\mathcal L| \times |\mathcal T|$. \cite{Sundar2016} formulated the constraints in category (B) as Benders feasibility sub-problems and generated feasibility cuts using SOC duality theory.
 The main challenge with this approach is that current state-of-the-art SOC programming solvers are not mature enough to give reliable extreme rays for infeasible SOC programs.
 We remark that this is just a practical implementation issue and not a theoretical one.
 The alternative is to add all the constraints in category (B) to the Benders master problem and perform sequential outer-approximation on these constraints to solve the master problem.
 This results in a large number of SOC constraints in a Benders master problem, thereby (excessively) increasing the computation time to solve the master problem.
-Furthermore, it has been observed that for power-flow based problems in transmission systems and in the presence of wind, the number of SOC constraints in category (B) that actually are tight for the optimal solution obtained by ignoring these constraints are very minimal.
-Based on these observations, we were motivated to develop a modification to the Benders decomposition algorithm when there are a large number of SOC constraints.
+Furthermore, it has been observed that for power-flow based problems in transmission systems and in the presence of wind, the number of SOC constraints in category (B) that actually are tight for the optimal solution are very minimal \cite{Bienstock2014, Roald2016}.
+Based on these observations, we were motivated to develop a modification to the Benders decomposition algorithm for problems where the \textit{master problem contains a large number of SOC constraints of which very few are binding}.

+Now, we present a high-level overview of the approach and, in the following sections, we formalize the algorithm.
+This technique first relaxes the line contingency constraints in category (B) from the SCCUC to obtain a relaxed SCCUC (R-SCCUC) formulation.
+This R-SCCUC is then decomposed into a MISOC master problem and linear programming sub-problems.
+The master problem contains all the constraints in category (A) reformulated as SOC constraints (Step \ref{step:outer} of algorithm \ref{algo:pseudocode}).
+Each sub-problem spans a single time period and consists of all the generator contingency constraints from category (C) for that time period, with the unit commitment variables and generator dispatch variables during normal operating conditions fixed to values obtained from solving the master problem.
+This relaxed problem (R-SCCUC) is solved using the traditional Benders decomposition algorithm (Step \ref{step:outer} -- \ref{step:endbenders} of algorithm \ref{algo:pseudocode}).